tracyreed/profitwisesucks.com/README.md

 matter not only not being resolved long ago, but that it continues.

 I am no attorney, accountant, or tax expert.
 I did not know anything about business taxes, K1s, or legal entities.
-I created the LLC thing through LegalZoom.
-I was just a computer nerd trying to get my first small business and entrepreneurial effort started.
+I created the LLC through LegalZoom.
+I was just a computer nerd trying to get my first small business and first serious entrepreneurial effort started.
 I'm not an MBA (although defendant Trang is, ironically).
 I rely on professionals to keep me out of tax trouble, particularly in these complicated business situations.
 And the way I see it, Heistein totally failed me.

-This has cost me tens of thousands in penalties to the IRS, hundreds of thousands in legal fees, and thousands more to have the taxes prepared competently and correctly.
+This has cost me [tens of thousands in penalties to the IRS](/irs-notices), hundreds of thousands in legal fees, and thousands more to have the taxes prepared competently and correctly.
 The corrected taxes were prepared, filed, and accepted by the IRS.